onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 OP_CTV aka CheckTemplateVerify is an opcode proposal that enables locking coins based on predefined transaction attributes.
 It's like a special rule for locking your coins with a specific plan on how to spend them in the future.
-Imagine it like setting a combination lock on your coins, where only a certain key (or transaction) that matches your pre-set conditions can open it.
+Imagine it as setting a combination lock on your coins, where only a certain key (or transaction) matches your pre-set conditions can open it.

 <!--truncate-->